ryztech/helper-scripts/README.md

 Requires ZSH.

-`./setup.sh` run once to add this project to PATH and export SCRIPTS_PATH variable
+`./setup.sh && source ~/.zshrc` to add this project to PATH and export SCRIPTS_PATH variable

-`lss` displays all helper scripts and symlinks
+`sls` displays all helper scripts and symlinks

-`lns <filename>` add a symlink to PATH
+`sln <filename>` add a symlink to PATH

+`spwd` Add pwd to PATH